GeneralElectric/MHacks2017/README.md

 * MacOS - [Docker for Mac](https://www.docker.com/docker-mac)
 * Windows - [Docker for Windows](https://www.docker.com/docker-windows)

+You should note that many of the scripts in this repository are executing as **bash** scripts.
+So, if you are on a Windows machine, you will need the **Bash** shell installed.

 # Databases

 If you **just** need a database server running on your